Kanger: Popular culture

-The word "kangdi" appears in a song titled Naam Ada Likhna sung by Shreya Goshal and Shaan.

 Medical hazards

 Regular use of the kanger can cause a specific skin cancer known as kangri cancer.
 This effect was first studied by W. J. Elmslie in 1866 and was thought to be caused by burns, but it is now thought to be the result of a carcinogenic distillation product of woodcoal.

 World Kangri Day

 The tourism department of Azad Jammu and Kashmir (AJK) has finalised to celebrate 'Pheran and Kangri Day’ on Feb 19 to promote Kashmiri culture.